This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

 - Asylum registration card (ARC)

-- Home Office issued convention travel document or certificate of travel
+- Home Office issued convention travel document – for a refugee

-The Council of the European Union maintains a public register of documentation issued by European Union countries.
-Note that the register it is not complete, so some UK immigration documents may not appear on the register.
+The Council of the European Union maintains a public register of documentation issued by European Union and other countries.
+Note that the register it is not complete, so some UK immigration documents may not be included.

-There will be instances when a person may be unable to provide original documentation, for example, when they have submitted their passport and/or BRP to the Home Office with a pending application, or when the Home Office has retained documentation following a refusal of an application.
+There will be instances when a person will be unable to provide original documentation, for example, where they have submitted their passport and/or BRP to the Home Office with a pending application, or where the Home Office has retained documentation following a refusal of an application.

-Sometimes Home Office systems do not show that an application has been made, for example, if it has only recently been submitted, so this may not be identified in a status check.
-In such instances, alternative evidence provided by the family or their legal representative can be accepted as sufficient and the Home Office should be notified that an application has been made.
-Such evidence could include an acknowledgement letter from the Home Office that confirms the date the application was made, or a copy of the application and proof of postage.
+Sometimes Home Office systems do not immediately show that an application has been made, for example, if it has only recently been submitted, so this may not be identified in a status check.
+In such instances, alternative evidence provided by the person or their legal representative can be accepted, and the Home Office should be notified that an application has been made.
+Such evidence could include a copy of the application and proof of postage.
 A legal representative may also be able to provide a letter to confirm their client’s current status and progress of any pending applications.
+The Home Office will usually issue an acknowledgement letter to confirm receipt of an application but this can often be issued several weeks later.

-A person will continue to be lawfully present after their leave to remain has expired when they have applied to extend their leave to remain when certain conditions are satisfied that are set out in section 3C of the Immigration Act 1971.
+When a person makes an application to extend their leave then they will continue to be lawfully present if certain conditions are satisfied, because their leave will be extended under section 3C of the Immigration Act 1971.
 When a person has 3C leave, any conditions attached to their previous leave will continue to apply until their application or appeal is concluded, for example, they may retain permission to work or recourse to public funds.

 3C leave applies when a person submits an application for leave to remain before their previous leave expires and is still waiting for a decision from the Home Office after their leave has expired.

-If the application is refused, 3C leave will only continue when a person is appealing this decision when:
+If the application is refused, 3C leave will only continue whilst the person is appealing this decision when:

 - the application is refused after the person’s leave to remain has expired; and